ISCHEMIC STROKE / PREVENTION

 - prophylactic add-on therapy with IV abciximab reduces the risk of ischemic complications while increasing the risk of bleeding

-- endovascular microsnare loops have been developed to remove the migrated stent (stentectomy) (Oh, 2012)
+- endovascular microsnare loops have been developed to remove migrated stents (stentectomy) (Oh, 2012)

 - deformation is more common with balloon-expandable stents compared to self-expanding stents